mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/README.md

-This repository contains script to assist with migration to Webex Calling related tasks.
+This repository contains scripts to assist with migration to Webex Calling-related tasks.
+The script provided here will process (merge, remove unwanted columns, compress etc.) the CDR data collected on a server.
+The processed CDR file (in .zip format) can be uploaded on to Webex Control Hub.

 Currently the following scripts are supported: